-Vu-Bang Nguyen, AICP, is the new Land Use
+Vu-Bang Nguyen, AICP,

-Program Coordinator at

-Urban Habitat, Oakland.

-He was previously Project

-Manager at Santa Clara

-Development Company,

-San José.
-Vu-Bang holds a BA in Architecture and a Master of City and Regional Planning, both from UC Berkeley. ■ we can promote development of housing in close proximity to transit.
+is the new Land Use Program Coordinator at Urban Habitat, Oakland.
+He was previously Project Manager at Santa Clara Development Company, we can promote development of housing in close proximity to transit.
 Third, we can promote mixed-use development.
 On June 16, Housing and Urban Development Secretary Shaun Donovan, Environmental Protection Agency Administrator Lisa Jackson, and I announced a new partnership to help American families in all communities develop sustainable communities.
 The Department will prioritize creating a livability program that measurably works to reduce VMT, greenhouse gas emissions, and also provide added economic benefits to Americans in all geographic locations.
 Multi-modal transportation combined with mixed-use development and smart community planning are important issues to address when we consider transportation's role in climate change.
 Combined with more efficient vehicles and cleaner burning fuels, these strategies will be important to reaching our GHG reduction goals."